juliogomez/netdevops/pyATS.md

 __We are now READY to start our demos!__

-Please note that by the end of our set of demos, when you are done with your simulation, you can easily tear it down with:
+_Don't do it now_, but please note that by the end of our set of demos, when you are finally done with your simulation, you can easily tear it down with:

 ```
 $ virl down